 MPLS-TP provide both proactive and on-demand OAM Tools.
-As a proactive OAM fault management tool, BFD hellos can be sent at regular intervals for Connectivity Check; 3 missed hellos trigger the failure protection switch-over.
+As a proactive OAM fault management tool, BFD Connectivity Check (CC) can be sent at regular intervals for Connectivity Check; three missed CC messages (or a configurable number) can trigger the failure protection switch-over.
 BFD sessions are configured for both working and protecting LSPs.

-A design decision is choosing the value of the BFD hello interval.
-The shorter the interval (3.3ms is the minimum allowed interval), the faster the detection time is, but also the higher the resource utilization is.
+A design decision is choosing the value of the BFD CC interval.
+The shorter the interval, the faster the detection time is, but also the higher the resource utilization is.
 The proper value depends on the application and the service needs.

-As an on-demand OAM fault management mechanism, for example when there is a fiber cut, Link Down Indication (LDI) message [RFC6427] is generated from the failure point and propagated to the Maintenance End Points (MEPs) to trigger immediate switch-over from working to protect path.
-An Alarm Indication Signal (AIS) propagates from the Maintenance Intermediate Point (MIP) to the MEPs for alarm suppression.
+As an on-demand OAM fault management mechanism, for example when there is a fiber cut, Link Down Indication (LDI) message [RFC6427] can be generated from the failure point and propagated to the Maintenance Entity Group End Points (MEPs) to trigger immediate switch-over from working to protect path.
+An Alarm Indication Signal (AIS) can be propagated from the Maintenance Entity Group Intermediate Point (MIP) to the MEPs for alarm suppression.